flagbug/Espera/Readme.md

 Espera is written in C#, with WPF as frontend.

-It also makes heavy uses of the Reactive Extensions framework.
+It also makes heavy uses of Reactive Extensions and ReactiveUI.

 If you want to contribute to Espera, just send a pull request!